hashicorp/consul/website/source/api/catalog.html.md

 - `SkipNodeUpdate` `(bool: false)` - Specifies whether to skip updating the node part of the registration.
 Useful in the case where only a health check or service entry on a node needs to be updated.
+  This parameter can be used when a register request is intended for updating a service and/or checks, but doesn't want to overwrite any node information if the node is already registered.
+If the node doesn't exist, it will still be created, but if the node exists, any node portion of the update will not apply.

 It is important to note that `Check` does not have to be provided with `Service` and vice versa.
 A catalog entry can have either, neither, or both.